2.1.2 |

 all different from the one between attributes as heaviness and

-would therefore be a rather fragmentary approach to recognize a
+That is why it would be a rather fragmentary approach to recognize a formal

-with regard to relations and not with regard to attributes,
+to relations and not with regard to attributes, especially when the